-The duo’s highly original, quirky electronic style is already gaining critical praise and support around the globe as they create decidedly danceable gems by flexing their diverse production skills, avoiding easy and obvious sounds within the electronic spectrum.
-For example, the album opens with the experimental filmic soundscape of “Now Or Never”, flows effortlessly forward with the luscious deep house of “Mindshapes”, before “Fusion” takes a hypnotic trip into stylish tech-house territory.
+The trio’s highly original, quirky electronic style is already gaining critical praise and support around the globe as they create decidedly danceable gems by flexing their diverse production skills, avoiding easy and obvious sounds within the electronic spectrum.
+For example, the album opens with the experimental film soundscape of “Now Or Never”, flows effortlessly forward with the luscious deep house of “Mindshapes”, before “Fusion” takes a hypnotic deep trip into the effervescent Detroit Techno inspired territory.

 Diversity is what makes this album such an exciting prospect – “Hanging Around Corners” takes a fizzing breaks blueprint to introduce some cosmic beauty to the proceedings.
 “System Error” conjures up memories of classic tunes of old, whilst updating that attitude for current tastes.
-The album title track finds itself exhibiting maximum peak-time, euphoric dancefloor potential, before the razor sharp techno beats of “Transfer” takes the energy up to an even higher level, and “XXII Ely” adds a little acid to reach a suitably climatic peak.
-Finally, the sprawling ambient masterpiece that is “Resonance” brings Phraktal’s experimentation full-circle with a suitably show-stopping finale.
+The album title track written with Jamez finds itself exhibiting maximum peak-time, euphoric dancefloor potential, before the razor-sharp techno beats of “Transfer” takes the energy up to an even higher level, and “XXII Ely” adds a little acid to reach a suitably climactic peak.
+Finally, the sprawling ambient some have whispered masterpiece that is “Resonance” brings Phraktal’s experimentation full-circle with a suitably show-stopping finale.

-Creating this stunning debut album took the boys over 1000+ hours of studio time, completed over a 2 year period, with the final product being whittled down from a possible 30 tracks to a concise 9 track selection that they feel most clearly expresses the Phraktal sound.
-The idea for this album project came about whilst Christian & Casper were remixing “Speakerhook” for Omnis Recordings and their synergy working together grew quickly into developing a definitive and exciting body of work, and the electronic scene in 2015 is all the better for their dedication and experimentation.
+Creating this stunning debut album took the guys over 1000+ hours of studio time, completed over a 2 year period, with the final product a concise 9 track selection that they feel most clearly expresses the Phraktal sound.